marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/define.rst

 When the red arrow is in the main cluster, click on the Write ROI(s) menu in the SPM input window and select Write one cluster.

-Interface summary: Write ROI(s)
+.. admonition:: Interface summary - Write ROI(s)
+   :class: interfacenote note

-Write one cluster writes out a single cluster at the selected location; Write all clusters writes all clusters from the SPM map; MarsBaR will ask for a directory to save the files, and a root name for the ROI files before saving each ROI as a separate file.
-Rerun results UI restarts the SPM results interface as if you had clicked on the SPM results button; Clear clears the SPM graphics window.
+   Write one cluster
+      writes out a single cluster at the selected location.
+   Write all clusters
+      writes all clusters from the SPM map; MarsBaR will ask for a directory to save the files, and a root name for the ROI files before saving each ROI as a separate file.
+   Rerun results UI
+      restarts the SPM results interface as if you had clicked on the SPM results button; Clear clears the SPM graphics window.

 After you have selected Write one cluster, MarsBaR asks for details to save with the ROI, which are a description, and a label.
 Both provide information